Updated: May 16

 I had to pick up my daughter.
 So, I plastered on a smile and went inside to say hello before picking up the car keys and driving to the party.

-Once the kids were both home, I pretended as though nothing had happened, as though the rug had not been pulled out from under my feet and that I was still living my normal boring suburban life.
+Once the kids were both home, I pretended nothing had happened, as though the rug had not been pulled out from under my feet and that I was still living my normal boring suburban life.

 I tried to appear calm by my mind was racing, running through the logistics of how I could juggle cancer into my life and trying not to panic about leaving my kids.

 Once the kids were in bed, Scott and I told Margaret.
 But there wasn’t much to tell her.
 It looked like lymphoma but I need more tests and had to wait for an oncology appointment.
 All I could do now was wait for the hospital to call me tomorrow.
 Margaret was able to support us during those awful first dark days.